RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/EXAMS/Exam_A.md

    ```

 #### Step 3: Use an Ansible Playbook to configure `node1` as a central log host.

-Inside the workdir directory, create the mybaseline.yaml Ansible Playbook for the
+1. Inside the `exam_a` directory, create the `mybaseline.yaml` Playbook for the
-rsyslog service configuration on servera.
+rsyslog service configuration on `node1`:

-1. Create an Ansible Playbook named `configure_central_log.yaml` in the `exam_a` directory to configure **node1**:
    ```yaml
    - name: Configure node1 as central log host
      hosts: node1